hasanalihaolader/node-js-boilerplate/README.md

-## 🚀 Node.js Boilerplate with Express
+## 🚀 Node.js Boilerplate with Express with auth, database config , logging, REST API template etc

 This boilerplate includes the setup for a Node.js application using Express, MySQL with Sequelize ORM, and Winston for logging.
 </br></br>